-Duration of Proposed Research - Proposals may be submitted for a duration of two years with an optional third year and an assumed start date of October 1, 2005.
+Duration of Proposed Research - Proposals may be submitted for a duration of two years and an assumed start date of October 1, 2006.
 This date is flexible, however, and will be negotiated with each selected Fellow individually.

 Special Ground Facilities - A variety of special ground research capabilities, including centrifuge facilities, bed rest facilities, etc., are available for use by investigators submitting proposals in response to this NSBRI-RFP.
 Interested investigators are referred to the Space Life Sciences Ground Facilities Information Package for instructions on how to incorporate the use of these facilities into a proposal.